PennTURBO/turbo-ontology/medication_mapping_notes/medication_mapping_notes.md

     }
 ```

 Now compare to the EPIC categories.
 Could probably do that in the graph.
-This example exports to a fiela dn does the comparison, agisnt the EPIC meds file, in R.
+This example exports to a and does the comparison, agisnt the EPIC meds file, in R.

 ```
     options(java.parameters = "- Xmx8g")